-What is the point of engaging a recruitment consultancy when you can just go online yourself and find the staff you need?
+What is the point of engaging a search consultancy when you can just go online yourself and find the staff you need?
 All you have to do is log into your LinkedIn account, perform a simple search based on a few keywords and your list of candidates will magically appear.
 Better still, post a detailed job ad on LinkedIn or a job board and sit back as motivated, qualified candidates present themselves to you in an orderly queue.
 Maybe you’ve tried it.
 How did it go?

 The Illusion of Simplicity

 The Internet empowers us in many ways.
 We have greater access to tools, services, information and people than ever before.
 It feels like we can achieve anything and to some extent this is true.
 However, having access to the tools and current information you need isn’t always enough.
 The more complex the task, the more that expertise and experience count.
 Under the lights of an operating theatre, this would be glaringly apparent, in sectors that don’t require years of training it can be harder to see the value.
 Recruitment isn’t brain surgery, a talented individual can walk into a good consultancy and perform well quite quickly, we’re adept at assessing talent after all.
 So, if the work is this accessible, do you really need to use us?
 Well yes, in the right circumstances, it makes a lot of sense.

 The main reason that it’s easy to underestimate the work of a quality search consultancy is that the client only sees a tiny fraction of the work that goes on.
 This doesn’t just mean work on the specific mandate but also the years of networking and trust-building.
 2020 is unusual because, due to the pandemic, our role has become more desk-based, but in normal operation, as a people-driven business, we are face to face with lots of contacts, way beyond the restrictions of 9 to 5 working days.
 Those years of 24/7 groundwork don’t make the job easy, but they make the key deliverables possible to achieve.